Shadowland (Arnold novel): Legacy

-Over one week of October 1978, Shadowland was read in its entirety over more than a hundred public radio stations on Dick Estell’s “The Radio Reader.”
+During one week in October 1978, Shadowland was read in its entirety over more than a hundred public radio stations on Dick Estell's "The Radio Reader."

-In February 1979, Shepard Traube, the producer-director of Angel Street and other Broadway hits, sued Arnold and McGraw-Hill, charging he had been defamed by the book’s reference to him as Frances Farmer’s “agent” in the mid-1930s instead of her “manager,” as he had explained to Arnold in their interview.
+In February 1979, Shepard Traube, the producer-director of Angel Street and other Broadway hits, sued Arnold and McGraw-Hill, charging he had been defamed by the book's reference to him as Frances Farmer's "agent" in the mid-1930s instead of her "manager," as he had explained to Arnold in their interview.
 Traube v.
-Arnold, et al. was dismissed when the New York Superior Court found that “the passages complained of” were “not fairly susceptible of a defamatory connotation.”
+Arnold, et al. was dismissed when the New York Superior Court found that "the passages complained of" were "not fairly susceptible of a defamatory connotation."

 In May and June 1979, as a tie-in with Shadowland, the Fourth Seattle International Film Festival hosted the first Frances Farmer tribute event.
 The only four of her films then available (Come and Get It, Rhythm on the Range, South of Pago Pago and Son of Fury) were shown free over four succeeding Saturday matinees.

 In May 1982, near the peak of Reagan-Era Cold War animosity, the Soviet magazine International Literature (Inostrannaya Literatura) paid McGraw-Hill 200 roubles (about $300) to publish a Russian-language version of Shadowland.

 On May 28, 1982, the world premiere of a theatrical version of Shadowland was held at the Broom Street Theater in Madison, Wisconsin, adapted by its artistic director, Joel Gersmann.
 It would be the first of at least seven stage productions about the life of Frances Farmer over the next five decades.

-In December 1982, Los Angeles Magazine published an article titled “The Curse of Frances Farmer,” citing the legal conflict over the Shadowland/Frances film projects as an example of the bad luck attending those who had attempted to profit from the actress’ tragic story.
+In December 1982, Los Angeles Magazine published an article titled "The Curse of Frances Farmer," citing the legal conflict over the Shadowland/Frances film projects as an example of the bad luck attending those who had attempted to profit from the actress' tragic story.